soerenkuenzel/causalToolbox/README.md

 Size(s) of sample to draw.

 - `splitratio = 1`
-Proportion of the data used for the splitting data set.
+Proportion of the training data used as the splitting data set.
 It is a ratio between 0 and 1.
-If the value is one, then essentially splitting dataset becomes the total entire sampled set and the averagin data set is empty.
-If it is 0 then the splitting data set is empty and all the data is used for the averaging data set.
+If the ratio is 1, then essentially splitting dataset becomes the total entire sampled set and the averagin data set is empty.
+If the ratio is 0, then the splitting data set is empty and all the data is used for the averaging data set (This is not a good usage however since there will be no data available for splitting).

 - `nodesize = 5`
 Minimum size of terminal nodes.
 Setting this number larger causes smaller trees to be grown (and thus take less time).
-The default for regression is 5.
+The default value is 5.

 - `nodesizeavg = 5`
 Minimum size of terminal nodes for averaging dataset.
+The default value is 5.

 - `maxnodes=NULL`
 Maximum number of terminal nodes trees in the forest can have.
 If not given, trees are grown to the maximum possible (subject to limits by nodesize).

-- `splitfunc=minimizeMSE`
+- ?? `splitfunc=minimizeMSE`
 A splitting function to determine the best split point among the features.
-The input for the split function should be x, y, and a set of candidate features and the its output should be the best feature and the best splitting point for that feature.
+The input for the split function should be `x`, `y`, and a set of candidate features and the its output should be the best feature and the best splitting point for that feature.
 The default is to minimize the overall MSE.

 - `avgfunc=avgMean`
-An averaging function to average all the observations in a node.
-The input of this function should be an arbitrary vector and the output should be a scalar.
-The default is to take the mean function.
+An averaging function to average all the input data.
+The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
+The output is a scalar.
+The default is to take the mean of all the `y`s.

 #### Fields (In addition to input parameters)
 - `forest`
-A list that contains the honestTree objects in the forest.
+A list of `honestTree` in the forest.

 #### Functions
 - constructor
-Create a honestForest object by calling `grow()`.
+Create a `honestForest` object by calling `grow()`.

 - `addTree()`
-Add a new tree to the forest.
+Create a new `honestTree` and add it to the `forest`.

 - `grow()`
 Call `addTree()` `ntree` amount of time to construct trees in the forest.